This post may contain affiliate links. Please read our disclosure policy.

 • Heat oven to 350 degrees F (177 degrees C).

-• In a small bowl, mix the chopped peach, sugar, flour, ginger, and vanilla.
+• In a small bowl, stir together the chopped peach, 1 tablespoon sugar, 1 teaspoon flour, the ginger, and the vanilla until the peach is coated.

-• Evenly scatter the topping over the peaches.
-Place the ramekin on a small rimmed baking sheet.
+• Scatter the topping evenly over the peach, then set the ramekin on a rimmed baking sheet.

-• Bake for 30-35 minutes until the topping is golden and the peaches are bubbly.
+• Bake for 30 to 35 minutes, until the topping is golden and the filling bubbles around the edges.

 Notes

-• Choose a ripe peach: Look for one that’s slightly soft with a deep yellow or orange base.
-If using canned, drain well.
+Choose a ripe peach: Look for one that’s slightly soft with a deep yellow or orange base.
+Overripe peaches turn mushy as they bake, so pass on any that feel mushy or have soft bruised spots.

 If doubling the recipe to make a peach crisp for two, double the ingredients and bake in two 10-ounce ramekins or a 5×5-inch baking dish.